dgroomes/kafka-playground/spring-errors/README.md

     * ```shell
       startKafka
       ```
-4. In a new terminal, build and run the program with:
+3. In a new terminal, build and run the program with:
     * ```shell
       build && run
       ```
-5. In a new terminal, produce some test data with:
+4. In a new terminal, produce some test data with:
     * ```shell
       produceValidMessage
       ```
     * You should see the application react with new logs.
-6. In a new terminal, produce some test data with:
+5. In a new terminal, produce some test data with:
     * ```shell
       produceInvalidMessage
       ```
     * You should see the application react with new logs.
-7. Consume the dead letter topic with:
+6. Consume the dead letter topic with:
     * ```shell
       consumeDeadLetterTopic
       ```
     * You should see all the "invalid" messages there.
 As new "invalid" messages are received by the app, they will be
-      forward to this topic.
+      forwarded to this topic.
-8. Stop all components
+7. Stop all components
     * When you are done, stop the dead letter topic Kafka consumer.
     * Stop the application.
     * Finally, stop the Kafka broker with the following command.